-Chewing isn’t an uncommon behavior in dogs, but it can be damaging.
-If your dog chews on furniture, there’s a chance that they could injure themselves, as well as causing harm to your property.
+Chewing isn’t uncommon in dogs, but it can be damaging.
+If your dog chews on furniture, there’s a chance that they could injure themselves, as well as cause harm to your property.
 If a puppy chews a wooden table leg, for example, they could ingest splinters that go on to harm their stomach or intestines.

 Due to this, it’s important to train your dog not to chew on unsuitable objects as swiftly as possible.
-Before you can do this, however, you’ll need to get to the root of the problem and identify the cause of your dog’s destructive chewing.
+However, before you can do this, you’ll need to get to the root of the problem and identify the cause of your dog’s destructive chewing.
 To get started, take a look at these common reasons why dogs chew furniture and find out what to do about them:

 1. Unresolved Pain

 When dogs exhibit destructive behavior, such as chewing, it can be because they’re experiencing pain.
 While dogs can’t tell you when they’re uncomfortable, their behavior can give you clues to what they’re experiencing.
-Puppies might chew on furniture when their adult teeth are growing, for example.
-In the same way that infants experiencing teething pain, puppies can be noticeably uncomfortable when their adult teeth are coming through their gums.
+Puppies might chew on furniture when their adult teeth are growing, for example, suggests The Spruce Pets.
+In the same way that infants experience teething pain, puppies can be noticeably uncomfortable when their adult teeth come through their gums.
 For young dogs, teething toys and chews can provide relief and give your dog something appropriate to chew on.

-In older dogs, however, chewing can be a sign of an unresolved or unidentified health issue.
+However, in older dogs, chewing can be a sign of an unresolved or unidentified health issue.

 This is particularly likely if an older dog suddenly takes up the habit of destructive chewing.

-A trip to the vet can help to diagnose any issues and will enable you to obtain appropriate medical treatment for your pet.
+A trip to the vet can help diagnose any issues and enable you to obtain appropriate medical treatment for your pet.